 | United States | Boston Terrier, American Bulldog, Rat Terrier |

-| Russia/Central Asia | Borzoi, Samoyed |
+| Russia and Central Asia | Borzoi, Samoyed |

 | Canada | Newfoundland, Nova Scotia Duck Tolling Retriever |

-Dog Breeds by Coat Type
+Dog Breeds by Coat Type and Coat Length

-| Coat Type | Examples |
+| Coat type | Examples |

 |---|---|

-| Short Coat | Beagle, Boxer, Pug, Dalmatian |
+| Short coat | Beagle, Boxer, Pug, Dalmatian |

-| Long Coat | Afghan Hound, Maltese, Shih Tzu, Yorkshire Terrier |
+| Long coat | Afghan Hound, Maltese, Shih Tzu, Yorkshire Terrier |

-| Curly Coat | Poodle, Bichon Frise, Curly-Coated Retriever |
+| Curly coat | Poodle, Bichon Frise, Curly-Coated Retriever |

-| Double Coat | Siberian Husky, Samoyed, Akita, Alaskan Malamute |
+| Double coat | Siberian Husky, Samoyed, Akita, Alaskan Malamute |

-| Wire Coat | Airedale Terrier, Wire Fox Terrier, Scottish Terrier |
+| Wire coat | Airedale Terrier, Wire Fox Terrier, Scottish Terrier |

 Dog Breeds by Temperament